IndomieGorengSatu/Mie/README.md

-## You can't trust a ladder.
-It will always let you down
+## What do you call a bear with no teeth?
+A gummy bear!